-While there’s no way to completely stop natural hair loss due to ageing and genetic factors, we can certainly control how fast we lose it, and possibly reverse abnormal loss and stimulate growth, by taking certain steps such as those below.
+While there’s no way to completely stop natural hair loss due to ageing and genetic factors, we can certainly control how fast we lose it.
+And, we can possibly reverse abnormal loss and stimulate growth by taking certain steps, such as those below.

 1. Change Your Diet

 Of all the natural ways to prevent hair loss, this may seem to be the most obvious.
 But what few people realise is that one consequence of the typical North American high-fat, high-protein, high-salt diet is an acidic environment in the body.
 This can lead to premature hair loss.

 Iron-rich foods like lean red meats and dark green veggies contribute to ferritin levels sufficient to increase the hair’s growth cycle.
 This means it will grow for a greater period of time.
 Iron also delivers oxygen to hair follicles, which further incites growth.

 Hair is made mostly of protein, and protein deficiency causes hair loss.
 So, it stands to reason that adding protein to your diet will stimulate growth.
 But paradoxically, too much protein may result in baldness.
 A Goldilocks situation seems to exist in terms of protein and hair growth.